sharproyalz/todo-list-react-tutorial/javascript_tutorial/7_lesson.md

-## Lesson 7 -Modules Import and Export
+## Lesson 7 - Modules Import and Export

 Modules in JavaScript provide a way to organize code by splitting it into separate files.
 The `import` and `export` statements are used to work with modules in ECMAScript 6 (ES6) and later.